NINAnor/FALK/Nansat_Geo-SPAAS/README.md

 Reading the actual data,
 Checking what kind of data, we have,
 Make a figure and plot from the data to know from where it was taken.

+[Prepare a nice figure with nansat](): in this notebook figure will be prepared to be used in presentation or papers following these steps: get location of the data to be used (nansat test data).
+Import all tools for the NANSAT package. read the satellite data with nansat.
+Define the grid of the region of interest, then reproject and resample the data according to that.
+Write the bands of interest to a figure e.g png.
+Display png in Ipython.